Profile information

 ===== TAKING CARE OF THE DOGS ======

-If you come here to take care of the dogs, time spent for walking and feeding them is considered as working time.
+Sometimes I'm looking for a couple to take care of the dogs, in this case time spent for walking and feeding them is considered as working time.
 So this is seven days a week, 1,5 hours per day for walking, feeding and cleaning up after the dogs (sweeping the floor).

-This means that from the 5 days of 5 hours = 25 hours per week there's roughly 14 hrs per week left that you can spend on gardening jobs.
+This means that from the 5 days of 5 hours = 25 hours per week there's roughly 14 hrs per week left that you can spend on gardening tasks.

 German: Fluent